Skjuber/React-Chat-Application/README.md

 # Chat Application

 I started this project while attending the Front-End-Development program at Algebra University in Zagreb, Croatia.
 This assignment served as a final certification exam.
-You can test out the app's functionality here [link](https://scaledrone-react-chat-application.vercel.app/ ).
+You can test out the app's functionality [here](https://scaledrone-react-chat-application.vercel.app/ ).

 # Technologies